systematically-design/tokenScript-Documentation/src/docs/02-using-the-app/04-visualizations.md

 ---

-**Tip**: Visualizations are one of TokenScript's most powerful features!
+**Tip**: Visualizations are one of Systematically's most powerful features!
 Use them to validate your design decisions, share your work, and ensure your design system is cohesive and well-designed.